day8/re-frame-10x/README.md

 and that should not be the slightest bit surprising.

 Each time you put a `println` into your program, you are printing out what?
 And why?
 Data is the fuel of your debugging investigation.

 Have you seen LightTable?
 It was attractive because it co-renders data and code.
-The data presented is the "paper trail" by which you can percieve the dynamics of the code.
+The data presented is the "paper trail" by which you can better percieve the dynamics of the code.

 ### It Is A Data Dashboard